Non-ideal equations of state#

 CoolProp [1] is an open-source package that contains a highly-accurate database for thermophysical properties.
 The thermodynamic properties are obtained using pure and pseudo-pure fluid equations of state implemented for 122 components.

-environment and install CoolProp by running conda install -c conda-forge coolprop
+If you are using conda to manage your software environment, activate your cantera environment and install CoolProp by running conda install -c conda-forge coolprop.

 import cantera as ct